opensearch-project/project-website/_posts/2025-04-11-Hybrid-Search-Options-And-Practice.md

 ## Conclusion

-Search in OpenSearch has evolved to meet a wide range of needs---from precise keyword matching with BM25 to deep contextual retrieval with semantic models.
+Search in OpenSearch has evolved to meet a wide range of needs from precise keyword matching with BM25 to deep contextual retrieval with semantic models.
 Hybrid search brings these strengths together, offering a flexible, powerful approach to information retrieval.
 By combining lexical and semantic methods, it balances relevance, recall, and ranking stability.

 When implementing hybrid search, use the following **best practices**: